We may earn affiliate commissions for the recommended products. Learn more.

 eCommerce Site plans

-Standard ($29/month) | CMS plan + 500 products, $50k sales volume supported, and 2% transaction fee. |
+Standard ($29.00/month)CMS plan + 500 products, three staff accounts, 2k paid user accounts, and a 2% transaction fee.

 If you're planning on selling online, the Plus plan is best – it’s the cheapest plan with a 0% transaction fee.

-Account plans
+Workspace plans

 These plans focus on letting you build several custom websites and you can choose if you’re going to do that for yourself or for your clients.
 They're incredible for freelancers who build websites for a living but don't necessarily look to actively host them.

-Overall, Webflow lets to pick whatever website building experience you want.
+Overall, Webflow lets to pick whatever website-building experience you want.
 Just need to make a simple website for yourself?
 Grab one of the cheaper Website plans.
 Looking for a platform to build websites for clients?
 There are great upgrading options.

 Squarespace plans

-Personal ($16.00/month) | Free custom domain, unlimited bandwidth and storage, and SSL security |
+Basic ($16.00/month)Free custom domain, unlimited bandwidth and storage, and SSL security

-Business ($23.00/month) | Everything above, plus advanced analytics, and eCommerce (w/ 3% transaction fee) |
+Core ($23.00/month)Everything above, plus advanced analytics, and eCommerce (w/ 3% transaction fee)

-Commerce Basic ($28.00/month) | Removes the 3% transaction fee in the Business plan and adds more eCommerce features like professional email and complete CSS & Javascript customization |
+Plus ($39.00/month)Removes the 3% transaction fee in the Core plan and adds more eCommerce features like professional email and complete CSS & Javascript customization

-Commerce Advanced ($52.00/month) | Containing all the features from previous plans, Commerce Advanced gives you some extra options like selling subscriptions and advanced shipping |
+Advanced ($99.00/month)Containing all the features from previous plans, Advanced gives you some extra options like selling subscriptions and advanced shipping

 Similarly to Webflow, the prices are for a website.
 Meaning, that you can't make several premium websites under one premium plan.
-There's no free plan, too – luckily, there's a 14-day free trial, that should be enough for testing out the platform's capabilities.
+There's no free plan, too – luckily, there's a 14-day free trial, which should be enough for testing out the platform's capabilities.

 If you don't want to read our in-depth Squarespace pricing comparison article, I'll try to explain each plan to you in a couple of sentences.

-Personal is the best pricing plan to choose if you’re looking for a simple place for blogging or showing off your creations.
+Basic is the best pricing plan to choose if you’re looking for a simple place for blogging or showing off your creations.
 While this plan is pretty limited (it has no eCommerce capabilities or advanced analytics and marketing tools), it is a great place to start.
 Especially if you’re just looking to create a landing page or a portfolio.

-You might think that the Business plan is the best plan for business (it’s in the name, isn’t it?), but I wouldn’t recommend this plan to anyone.
+You might think that the Core plan is the best plan for business (it’s in the name, isn’t it?), but I wouldn’t recommend this plan to anyone.
 While this plan allows to sell unlimited products and accept donations, for each transaction coming into your site, Squarespace will take a 3% transaction fee.
 This plan’s monthly price can increase pretty quickly.

 When you peel back the layers, you can see that the pricing for Webflow and Squarespace is quite similar – $12 a month for a regular site, and under $30 a month for a store.
 But Webflow also includes a transaction fee, as well as a lot of features for designers, freelancers, and agencies.
 That can easily inflate the price.
 By a lot.